Project

 As a plugin developer, I can declare what platform plugin API version(s) I support.

-Added by semyers about 7 years ago.
-Updated almost 5 years ago.
+Added by semyers over 7 years ago.
+Updated over 5 years ago.

 Status: